abinit/abinit/doc/tutorial/eph4zpr.md

 ![](eph4zpr_assets/abiview.png)

-The results seem reasonable: the acoustic modes go to zero linearly for $\qq \rightarrow 0$ as we are dealing with a 3D system, no instabilty is present and the band dispersion shows the LO-TO splitting typical of polar materials.
+The results seem reasonable: the acoustic modes go to zero linearly for $\qq \rightarrow 0$ as we are dealing with a 3D system, no instability is present and the band dispersion shows the LO-TO splitting typical of polar materials.
 Note, however, that the acoustic sum-rule is automatically enforced by the code so it is always a good idea to compare the phonon dispersion with/without [[asr]] as this